This post may contain affiliate links. Please read my disclosure policy.

 - 12 slices bacon

-- 12 ounces grape or cherry tomatoes halved
+- 12 ounces cherry tomatoes halved, may substitute grape tomatoes

-- 5 ounces 5 cups baby arugula (I used a blend of baby arugula and baby spinach)
+- 5 cups baby spinach I also like to use a blend of baby arugula and baby spinach when available

 - 4 ounces Parmesan cheese grated and divided